captjt/site/_posts/2017-03-09-Migration-to-Microservices.md

 ![team](./../assets/images/small-team.jpg){:class="img-responsive"}

 If you are a small team pick a uniformed language to start with that everyone is comfortable developing in.
 A key feature you will need to take into account is how easy is it to run on Linux.
 I am an advocate for Go but also love NodeJS and Python.
 Do what's best for you team and make sure you know that microservices don't lock you into one single language it helps at an initial migration having a single or a couple uniform languages for developers to agree on.

 #### Container Orchestration

 The biggest decision you will make after the initial migration movement is how in the world will you manage all of these containerized services.

+> You might think that containers will solve all problems.
+Managing containers manually is simply out of the question.
+When it comes to microservices, containers are roughly 5% of the problem.
+Container management or orchestration is the last 95%.

 Invest in some time in researching which tool or tools fit your application's use cases.
-Here are a list of some of the major self-hosted orchestration tools -- if you want something like an already hosted service of these things Google, Mesosphere, Rancher and others support enterprise platforms for these kinds of things already.
+Here are a list of some of the major self-hosted orchestration tools -- if you want something like an already hosted service of these things _Google, Mesosphere, Rancher_ and others support enterprise platforms for these kinds of things already.

 Self-Hosted